vgrebenschikov/amneziawg-mikrotik/README.md

 ## Build Image

-1. Build image for container, matching your architecure, tested on ARMv7 for RB4011.
+1. Build the image for the container, matching your architecture (tested on ARMv7 for RB4011).
-2. Then save built image into tar archive.
+2. Then save the built image into a tar archive.
-3. Then send the archive into router with scp or through Winbox.
+3. Then send the archive to the router with scp or through Winbox.

 ```shell
 $ docker compose build